($923) Cost to ship a car from Baltimore, MD to New Orleans, LA

 The time of the year

-Seasonal demand and weather conditions in both Baltimore and New Orleans can impact car shipping prices.
+The time of year and weather conditions in Baltimore and New Orleans play a major role in determining car shipping rates.

 Baltimore has long hot summers, cool winters, and a summer peak to annual precipitation.
 Spring and autumn are warm, with spring being the wettest season in terms of the number of precipitation days.